PaddlePaddle/PGL/examples/gin/README.md

 ### Datasets

-The dataset can be downloaded from [here](https://github.com/weihua916/powerful-gnns/blob/master/dataset.zip)
+The dataset can be downloaded from [here](https://github.com/weihua916/powerful-gnns/blob/master/dataset.zip).
+After downloading the data，uncompress them, then a directory named `./dataset/` can be found in current directory.
+Note that the current directory is the root directory of GIN model.

 ### Dependencies